 Right now I want you to think of a number.
 I want you to tell me how many times, out of 1,000 average searches, Google comes across a search request that it has never seen before.
 Remember your number; we’ll come back to it shortly.

-When choosing keywords to get more traffic, many people simply look for the highest volume keywords available then target those words.
+When choosing keywords to get more traffic, whether they are for a blog or social media posts many people simply look for the highest volume keywords available then target those words.
 That is a mistake!
 I’m going to look at why that is a mistake and give some good keyword advice that will improve small business search engine optimisation marketing efforts.

 Every day Google answers more than one billion questions from people around the globe in 181 countries and 146 languages.
 15% of the searches we see every day we’ve never seen before.